7 reasons why ground-floor apartments are desirable—instead of dealbreakers

 Tired of waiting for the elevator in the morning rush hour?
 Or having to walk 20 flights when the elevator breaks down?
 Or maybe you live in a walkup and have to navigate the narrow stairwell day in and day out.

-Whatever the scenario, being able to step right out your front door can be a huge perk, especially if you have to contend with strollers, scooters, or bikes.
+Whatever the scenario, being able to step right out your front door can be a huge perk, especially if you have a stroller, scooter, or bike in tow.
 The same applies if you do bulk shopping trips at Costco.

-And get this: "You are never subject to the pain of elevator outages when maintenance is being done," Hoagland says.
+And get this: "You are never subject to the pain of elevator outages when maintenance is being done," Hoagland said.
 Ditto for summer blackouts.

 4. Fewer missing packages